 But in 1910, something changed.
 John had constant headaches and couldn’t sleep or eat.
 He lost weight and his skin hung loose.
 Sometimes he looked more like a scarecrow than a man.
 He became twitchy, paranoid, and depressed.
 Worst of all, his magic powers vanished overnight.
 He couldn’t try for even the simplest cure, and what few patients he had soon deserted him.

-To the modern eye, it’s clear John Blymire was suffering from the triple whammy of delayed puberty, severe malnutrition, and clinical depression.
+To the modern eye, it’s clear John Blymire was suffering from the triple whammy of severe malnutrition, the onset of puberty (delayed by severe malnutrition), and clinical depression.

 John had an alternative explanation.
 He’d been hexed.